aryankpandey/aryankpandey/README.md

 I am a results-driven **Full-Stack Developer** specializing in **Backend Engineering**.
 I focus on building secure, efficient, and scalable web applications from the ground up.

-What sets me apart is my ability to combine core backend technical proficiency with an eye for graphic design—enabling me to deliver comprehensive full-stack solutions that excel in both system architecture and visual layout.
+What sets me apart is my ability to combine core backend technical proficiency with an eye for graphic design enabling me to deliver comprehensive full-stack solutions that excel in both system architecture and visual layout.

 ### 🔍 Core Focus Areas
 * **Architecture:** Crafting clean, maintainable backend code and efficient database schemas.